Accepted Tests and Minimum Scores

 Exemptions from English Language Testing

-Exemptions are assessed on a case-by-case basis.
-Even if you believe you qualify, you should confirm your eligibility with the Medical Board of Australia or AHPRA before relying on an exemption.
+Exemptions are assessed against the published standard, not informal assumptions about nationality or first language.
+Even if you believe you qualify, confirm your position with the Medical Board of Australia or AHPRA before relying on an exemption.

 Costs and Planning